-Deflation is when asset and consumer prices fall over time.
-This may seem like a great thing for shoppers, except that the cause of widespread deflation is a long-term drop in demand.
-It means that a recession is probably underway.
-That brings job losses, declining wages and a big hit to your stock portfolio.
-As a recession worsens, so does deflation.
-Businesses lower prices in a desperate attempt to get people to buy their products.
+Deflation occurs when asset and consumer prices fall over time.
+While this may seem like a great thing for shoppers, the actual cause of widespread deflation is a long-term drop in demand.

-Officially, deflation is measured by a decrease in the Consumer Price Index.
-But the CPI does not measure stock prices, an important economic indicator.
+Deflation is measured by a decrease in the Consumer Price Index, but the CPI does not measure stock prices, an important economic indicator.
 For example, retirees use stocks to fund purchases.
 Businesses use them to fund growth.
-That means when the stock market drops, the CPI might be missing one important indicator of deflation as it's felt in people's pocketbooks.
-Awareness of economic indicators is important for effectively gauging if a stock market crash can cause a recession.

-The CPI does not include sales prices of homes.
+Neither does the CPI include sales prices of homes.
 Instead, it calculates the "monthly equivalent of owning a home," which it derives from rents.
-This is misleading since rental prices are likely to drop when there is high vacancy.
+This is misleading since rental prices are likely to drop when there is a high vacancy.
 That's usually when interest rates are low and housing prices are rising.
-Conversely, when home prices are dropping due to high interest rates, rents tend to increase.
+Conversely, when home prices are dropping due to high-interest rates, rents tend to increase.